kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/uscore/README.md

 * The xml file name correspond to its groovy mapping file name pendant, e.g. `bloodPressure.xml` is the required labor method for `bloodPressure.groovy`
 * These groovy mappings on the specified labor method XMLs have to be understood as examples.
 If observations should be filled with CXX measurement values from other labor methods or labor values, e.g. a HL7 profile, just change labor method and value code in the effected groovy file.

 # CXX FHIR Import

 The data corresponding to the eventually exported US-CORE profiled data sets can be imported over the FHIR import interface.
 Example FHIR messages for the profiles are provided in `/cxx-fhir-import-example-messages`.
 Note that the system urls in codings must be adjusted, such that they contain the correct OID of the catalog containing the code in the CXX database.

 # CXX FHIR export

 Examples of the resulting export FHIR messages are provided in `/cxx-fhir-export-example-messages` in ndjson format.
+For better readability, files are exported with pretty print option.